-The Primary School holds an annual Public Speaking competition for students in Years 1-5 as part of the English program.
+The Primary Years hold an annual Public Speaking competition for students in Years 1-5 as part of the English program.

 Our aim is to give all children the experience of preparing a short talk on a selected topic and presenting it to an audience.

 In Years 6-12 Public Speaking opportunities take place across a range of competitions.

 The College Debating activities are spread across a range of workshops, competitions and social debating within each Year group from Years 5 to Year 12.